tautme/country-levels/docs/README_template.md

 - **id3:AU-NSW_1159313299** refers to New South Wales, Australia
 - **id3:AU-NSW_1159313269** refers to Lord Howe Island.

 id0, id1, id2 have a tree-like hierarchy.
 You can see that in [export/id/id012.json](export/id/id012.json).
-This file also contains population estimates.
+This file also contains population data.

 id3 means states / provinces / counties, one layer for each country. id3 jsons are split per country, you can find them in the [export/id/id3](export/id/id3) folder.